Da-Gu-Gu-Gu/Da-Gu-Gu-Gu/README.md

 # 💫About Me :
-:sunflower: I'm currently working on self imporvement
+:telescope: I'm currently working on self imporvement
+:seedling:  I'm currently learning Nextjs,TypeScript And Japanese
+:joy:       The boy looks like Nam Joo-hyuk

 ## 🌐Socials